Orlando Hudson

 Orlando Thill Hudson (born December 12, 1977) is an American former professional baseball second baseman.
-He played in Major League Baseball from 2002–2012 with the Toronto Blue Jays, Arizona Diamondbacks, Los Angeles Dodgers, Minnesota Twins, San Diego Padres and Chicago White Sox.
+He played in Major League Baseball from 2002 to 2012 with the Toronto Blue Jays, Arizona Diamondbacks, Los Angeles Dodgers, Minnesota Twins, San Diego Padres and Chicago White Sox.
 Hudson was known for his fielding abilities, and for making spectacular lunging catches and diving stabs at grounders.
 His defensive talents were recognized in 2005, when he won his first American League Gold Glove Award while with the Toronto Blue Jays.

-Early life and high school career
+Early life

-Hudson was born on December 12, 1977 in Darlington, South Carolina.
+Hudson was born on December 12, 1977, in Darlington, South Carolina.
 He attended Darlington High School, where he was a three-sport standout in baseball, football, and basketball.
 In baseball, he was the Player of the Year and an All-State selection.

 Hudson was the quarterback of Darlington High School's first-ever football team, and also served as the team's punter.

 After high school, Hudson went on to play baseball at Spartanburg Methodist College.

 Professional career

 Toronto Blue Jays

 Hudson was drafted 4th in the 33rd round by the Toronto Blue Jays in the 1997 Major League Baseball Draft.
 He began his professional career with the Medicine Hat Blue Jays in the rookie leagues in 1998, hitting .298.
 He continued through the minors with the Hagerstown Suns (1999), Dunedin Blue Jays (2000), Tennessee Smokies (2000–01) and Syracuse Sky Chiefs (2001–02).
 In 2001, he was a Southern League All-Star and a Baseball America 1st team Minor League All-Star at second base.

-He made his major league debut on July 24, 2002 for the Blue Jays against the Baltimore Orioles.
+He made his major league debut on July 24, 2002, for the Blue Jays against the Baltimore Orioles.
 He was hitless in four at-bats in that game.
 Hudson recorded his first Major League hit in the second inning on July 26 against the Minnesota Twins when he slapped an RBI single to center field off pitcher Joe Mays.
 His first home run was hit on August 5 against Baltimore's Rodrigo López.
 He played for the Blue Jays from 2002 to 2005.